Places of interestBookmark this page | E-mail this page to a friend

 10. Gardener StreetGardner Street was developed in 1805 on the site of a market garden, by its owner John Furner.
 The street consisted of small shops with stores and living spaces above.

 Gardener Street was another Street in Brighton which has a number of Jewish shops and businesses and these places of Jewish business can be still traced in the street today, particularly as there has been no substantial redevelopment to the terraced buildings that house the shops that would make it difficult to follow the street numbering.
-Probably the best known and celebrated of these was the Cork Shop, which is now preserved in Brighton Museum.
+Probably the best known and celebrated of these was the Cork Shop, whose facade is now preserved in Brighton Museum.
 A number of these businesses follow in this section.

 11. Debby's (Mrs. F. Martin) grocers (Deb's Deli Kosher Deli) - 4 Gardener Street.